Lesson 3 - Approaches to working with relational databases in .NET

 change data in real time.
 Using the

-directly with SQL commands and then get results.
+directly to the database and then get results.

 I illustrated the situation in the image: